-Starting June 1st, all new commercial occupation licenses will be subject to a Safety Inspection as part of the application for your new license.
+All new commercial occupation licenses will be subject to a Safety Inspection as part of the application process for your new license.
 A Development Services Representative will contact you to make an appointment for this inspection after the application has been reviewed by all applicable departments.

-All standard occupation license fees for license years after 2014 will be based off of the gross receipt amount for the business instead of the number of employees.
-Access some helpful resources that may assist you with this change
+All standard occupation license fees for license years after 2014 will be based on the gross receipt amount for the business instead of the number of employees.
+Access some helpful resources that may assist you with this change.

 Business License Overview

-All businesses, whether commercial or home-based businesses, who will be located within the city limits of Woodstock must register for a business license with our office.
+All businesses, whether commercial or home-based, who will be located within the city limits of Woodstock must register for a business license with our office.

-The State of Georgia now requires all applicants for a business license to complete two affidavits, have them notarized, and submit them to our office annually.
+The State of Georgia requires all applicants for a business license to complete two affidavits, have them notarized* and submit them to our office with the initial application submittal.